 Historically, briefing materials have been created in hard-copy binders, and that option may still be the preferred choice.
 But agency transition teams also should consider presenting briefing materials in multiple formats to address what are likely to be different information-consumption preferences among the incoming team.
-In addition to binders, agencies distributed briefing materials through PDFs, dedicated iPad apps, SharePoint-like sites, and online videos during the 2016-'17 transition.
+During the 2020-21 and 2016-17 transitions, agencies distributed briefing materials through PDFs, dedicated iPad apps and SharePoint-like sites in addition to binders.
+In 2020-21, many agencies began to make greater use of digital resources and verbal briefings, moving away from the preparation of giant briefing binders.